Taner-Tun/E-Commerce/README.md

 ## Code formatting

-For code format we installed prettier package from https://prettier.io/ You can type following command in vs code;
+For code format we installed prettier package from https://prettier.io/ You can type following command in vs code when you want to format or code;
 npx prettier --write .